noordwind/Collectively.Services.Mailing/README.md

 ----------------

 The **Coolector.Services.Mailing** is a service responsible for sending the email messages e.g. notifications, reset password procedures etc.
-In order to access the available commands, events and DTOs make use of the **Coolector.Services.Mailing.Shared** package.
+In order to access the available commands, events, DTOs and operation codes make use of the **Coolector.Services.Mailing.Shared** package.

 **Quick start**
 ----------------